status-im/lido-withdrawals-automation/README.md

 - Node.js >= v18.x
 - Access to a local kAPI endpoint
-- Access to a web3 remote signer endpoint
+- Access to a web3 remote signer endpoint or Keymanager API endpoint
 - Access to a beacon node endpoint

 ## Installation